hiddewie/template/README.md

 ### Security

 This software:
-- reads the configuration file
+- reads the configuration file or standard input
 - reads the template file
 - reads the environment, if the `environment` function is used
 - does not write any files